2020 TOURS: TO ORKNEY AND BEYOND

 From above left: Orkney’s best-loved bird, the puffin, always feature in our itineraries; a typical group enjoying the Old Man of Hoy; Skara Brae and other 5,000 year-old Neolithic sites are a must; and finally gannets at Noup Head gannetry on Westray.

-2020 programmed tours are now available.
+2020 programmed tours are now almost full.
 Private short-break tours for small groups may be available on request, please enquire here.
-Bookings are also being taken for a ‘Beachmaster Tour’ to the Falkland Islands from 25 October – 7 November 2020 – for information click here.

 A pair of white-tailed (sea) eagles has attempted to nest on the island of Hoy since 2015.
 Hoy always features in our itineraries and there is always a good chance of seeing the birds.
-I’m delighted to report that 2 chicks fledged successfully in 2018.
-The pair started the 2019 season with another 2 chicks but sadly the smaller one died in the poor weather of early June.
-The remaining chick is doing well, and is being reared this season in a highly visible eyrie!
+I’m delighted to report that 2 chicks fledged successfully in 2018 for the first time in 145 years!
+The pair then started the 2019 season with another 2 chicks but sadly the smaller one died in the poor weather of early June, though the remaining chick fledged successfully.
+She was subsequently named Grizelda (Old Norse for ‘shield maiden’!) by the local primary schoolchildren.
 For information on Orkney’s sea eagles please click here.

 For a self-catering holiday for couples at the Peedie House, part of Gerraquoy Organic Farm, please click here for details.